savashn/ecewo-docs/src/content/docs/docs/session.md

 description: Documentation of Ecewo — A minimalist and easy-to-use web framework for C
 ---

 Ecewo offers session management feature for authentication and authorization.
-First, we need to install the `session.c` and `session.h` files from [ecewo-session repository](https://github.com/savashn/ecewo-session) and add them to our project.

 - `init_sessions()` to initialize the session system
 - `reset_sessions()` to clean up and free all session resources